amartherus/sudokuSolver/README.md

 # sudokuSolver

 takes a text file in the format of the "sudokuProblem.txt" file in this repo.
+(9x9, empty squares represented by an underscore).

 Solves all solvable sudoku problems using a modified backtracking algorithm.
 (For those who are unfamiliar) the backtracking algorithm will essentially just take a guess at a given square on the board